The author is a guitarist and bassist with over 35 years of experience as a musician.

 - XLR Out: Even though this amp is too small to use with a band on its own, the XLR out allows you to connect with a PA system and use the amp for tone shaping.
 That means you can actually play not only small gigs with this little thing, but also plug it into a PA and compete with loud guitars.

-The Rumble 40 finds itself in the middle of the Fender lineup, with the Rumble 15 and 25 below it and the 100, 200 and 500 above it.
+The Rumble 40 finds itself in the middle of the Fender Rumble Series, with the Rumble 15 and 25 below it and the 100, 200 and 500 above it.
 While the specs obviously differ, the Rumble 40 shares many of the same top-panel features as the big boys.

-In this case we’re looking at the HD50, an amp with a 50-watt power rating and a 10-inch speaker.
-Here are few reasons this amp made my list:
+In this case, we’re looking at the HD50, an amp with a 50-watt power rating and a 10-inch speaker.
+Here are a few reasons this amp made my list:

 - HyDrive Speaker: Hartke speakers are historically made with aluminum rather than paper cones, and players have always had mixed feelings on that.
 However, the HyDrive cones are a combination of aluminum and paper, and when I had a chance to check them out a little while back I thought they sounded absolutely amazing.